dzmitryZhuk/work-tracking/README.md

 To start tracking work u need only double-click on `tracking.pyw` First running this script place shortcut to Windows autorun, so it'll be running always automatically.

+`Work tracking.py` file helps to configure some settings of tracked programs